concord-consortium/iSENSE-interactive/readme.md

 ### Technical details

 - the interactive is iframe'd into the ITSI activity
-- the iSENSE visualization is iframe'd into the ITSI activity
+- the iSENSE visualization is iframe'd into the interactive.
 - the "Group Name" is a field in the iSENSE project.
 - the interactive loads all the datasets, and constructs the visualization URL with just the datasets with a matching group name.